AngeloJacobo/FPGA_Book_Experiments/6.5.1 Alternative_Debouncing_Circuit [VIDEO]/ReadMe.md

 [![](https://user-images.githubusercontent.com/87559347/126088428-bb46ac5e-3cb7-46e5-af15-07fd6caccc48.png )](https://youtu.be/F9giVyWyruE )

 # Inside the src folder are:
-* debounce.v -> A debouncing module that asserts for the first rising edge of the button then stay there for 100ms before
+* debounce.v -> A debouncing module that asserts on the first rising edge of the button then stay there for 100ms before
  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;deasserting instantly on the falling edge.
 It will then wait for another 100ms before asserting on the next rising edge.
 * debounce_TB.v -> A simple testbench to ensure the operation of the debounce module.
 * debouncing_TEST.v -> Module that combines debounce and Led_mux modules.
 Every press of the "sw" will increment the counter by 1.